RomuloOliveira/template-project/README.md

 template-project
 ================

-A template project for Python Flask
+A template for any project that you want